Skip to content

 Beinn Dearg Bheag — common questions

-How hard is Beinn Dearg Bheag?
+What difficulty is Beinn Dearg Bheag?

 Standard parking is at NH114851 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Beinn Dearg Bheag?
+When should I climb Beinn Dearg Bheag?

 The standard good-weather months for Beinn Dearg Bheag are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.